Skip to content

 zelos extensions stop

-Stop an extension
+Stop an agent extension

 Usage: zelos extensions stop <ID>